Bradfield/algos/trees/avl-tree-implementation.md

 we will perform one or more **rotations** on the tree.

 To understand what a rotation is let us look at a very simple example.
-Consider the tree in the left half of Figure 3 &lt;fig\_unbalsimple&gt;.
+Consider the tree in the left half of Figure 3.
 This tree is out of balance with a balance factor of -2.
 To bring this tree into balance we will use a left rotation around the subtree rooted at node A.